nandakrpp/connectedseeds/seeds-bank/README.md

 ### Required hardware:
 * An Arduino UNO
 * Two Innovations ID12 or ID20
-* An 125kHz RFID tags
+* At lesat one 125kHz RFID tag

 ### Setup: